quicksilver-zone/quicksilver/README.md

 bun install && bun run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the webpage.

 ## Making Contributions